Main article: Music in Russia in the XVIII century

 Sarti, who was not only a court composer, but also a cunning and dexterous tzaredvorets who managed to serve Potemkin and his enemy Zubov with the same zeal, probably managed to push Handoshkin out of his post in 1791, after Potemkin's death, he was officially appointed director of the Academy.
 This institution has not actually been opened yet, since the decree appointing Sarti as director says:... "to produce Sartia a salary from the Cabinet until the amount for the Academy is appointed."

-Living in retirement, Handoshkin took part in the musical and social life of St. Petersburg.
+A half-salary pension received from the empress allowed Handoshkin not to serve.
+He took part in the musical and public life of St. Petersburg.
 His talent was highly appreciated by contemporaries who called the brilliant violinist "our Orpheus."
 During these years, his name is given among the few names of prominent Russian musicians and artists who lived in St. Petersburg.
 Handoshkin acts as a performer at the court of Paul I, takes part in the musical evenings of Sergei Savvich Yakovlev, the son of the famous rich man and industrialist Savva Yakovlev.

 Handoshkin retained the virtuosity of technology until the last years of his life "and at this age he played arpeggia with a short Tartinievsky bow."
 The latter indicates that Handoshkin used the bow of the Tartini design, shorter than the modern (Turtovsky) with a straight cane, and canneling (longitudinal cutouts at the point of holding the bow for greater convenience of the player).